Catherine Fagan is based in Montréal and is a member of the Southern Inuit community of NunatuKavut in Labrador.

-As an advisor, Catherine works with her clients to develop and draft community laws and corporate by-laws, and to plan and implement various community development and governance projects.
-She works with various Aboriginal communities, regional Aboriginal governing bodies, and Aboriginal school boards.
+Finally, Catherine works with her clients to develop and draft community laws, and to plan and implement various community development and governance projects.
+She is particularly interested in working with communities to revitalize their traditional Indigenous laws and to incorporate them into modern legal structures.

 - Barreau du Québec, 2007